Home > Library > Research Bias > Hindsight Bias

 Hindsight Bias Examples

-These are the examples of hindsight bias to help you better understand this concept:
+These are examples of hindsight bias to help you better understand this concept:

 Example 1: Hindsight Bias in Investment

 Imagine you invest in a multinational firm and believe that its share value will increase in the coming days.
-But as the days approach, their value unexpectedly decreases.
+As the days approach, their value unexpectedly decreases.
 In that situation, you’ll claim that you had seen it coming and attribute this outcome to your knowledge and wisdom.

 Example 2: Hindsight Bias in Relationships